nzaillian/gretel-erb/README.md

     :show_root_alone  Whether it should show :root if this is the only link.
 Default: false
     :link_last          Whether the last crumb should be linked to.
 Default: false

+The 'breadcrumb' helper method passes an array of 'Crumb' objects (see lib/gretel-erb/crumb.rb) sorted oldest to newest to your partial for rendering.
+You may do whatever you please with this array.
+The default template created by the generator I've included with this gem (see lib/generators/templates/\_gretel\_breadcrumb.html.erb) renders the breadcrumb as a ul wrapped in a div.

 The [original Gretel gem](http://github.com/lassebunk/gretel) was written by Lasse Bunk and released under the MIT license.
 This gem retains that license.